swmcc/advent_of_code_2022/README.md

 I got Covid over the weekend, which makes sense as to the lacklustre attempt on [Day three](/03).
 During this time of convalescence I wont attempt any puzzles.
 I will hopefully pick it up after.

+### GETTING BACK TO IT

+So I have been sick for the past week.
+I have recovered now to a point where I can think straight again.
+As a result I will start to try and solve these problems tomorrow.
+I doubt I'll get cauvht up in time though but you never know.
+Time will tell I guess.